AdamBoley/Django-Experimentation/README.md

 This Django will throw an error about ALLOWED_HOSTS

-Add URL of the deployed Heroku app to the ALLOWED_HOSTS array in settings.py, removing the prepended http://
+Add URL of the deployed Heroku app to the ALLOWED_HOSTS array in settings.py, removing the prepended http:// and appended /

+HOLY FUCKING SHIT IT WORKS

+Clean up:

+In settings.py, import os at the top of the file

+Change the value of SECRET_KEY to: os.environ.get('SECRET_KEY', [secret key here])

+Change the value of ALLOWED_HOSTS to:
+[os.environ.get('HEROKU_HOSTNAME')]

+Change the value of DATABASES to:
+DATABASES = {
+    'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
+}

+Add these to CONFIG_VARS
+HEROKU_HOSTNAME : deployed app URL